Class Times & Information

 My classes are aimed at developing body awareness so that you can find out for yourself how you move as well as develop strength and flexibility.
 We do a guided relaxation at the end.
 The classes are for those wishing to develop strength, flexibility, mindfulness and calm.

 Four classes for £30 (to be used within a month) or £10 for a single class.
 Introductory offer of four classes for £24, must be used within 4 weeks.
-Concession price for those who feel unable to pay the full price – £24 for four weeks.
+Concession price for those who feel unable to pay the full price – £20 for four classes.

 Private yoga lessons